rajprogrammerbd/coding_problems_solved/docs/Basic/index.md

 * child_process.fork()

 > The child_process. spawn() method launches a new process with a given command.
 This method returns streams (stdout & stderr) and it is generally used when the process returns large amount of data.

+* **Examples of must-known concept of string:** Here we are providing you with some must-know concepts of string:

+> **Subsequence and substring** – A subsequence is a sequence that can be derived from a string deleting one or more elements.
+A substring is a contiguous segment of the string.

+> Reverse and rotation in a string – Reverse operation is interchanging the position of characters of a string such that the first becomes the last, the second becomes the second last, and so on.

+> **Binary String** – A binary string is a string made up of only two types of characters.

+> **Palindrome** – A palindrome string is a string in which the elements at the same distance from the center of the string are the same.
+Lexicographic pattern – Lexicographical pattern is the pattern based on the ASCII value or can be said in dictionary order.

+> **Pattern searching** – Pattern searching is searching a given pattern in the string.
+It is an advanced topic of string.